haczech/ESPHome-Hydroponics/README.md

 ## Sensors connections summary

-Our implementation uses the following sensors and actuators:
+Our implementation uses ESP32 and the following sensors and actuators:
 - TDS sensor
 - PH sensor
 - NTC thermistor